Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

    |-------------- |--------------------------------------------------------------------------|
    | `TaskAdmin` | Admins can read others' TodoLists but cannot add/remove todos.           |
    | `TaskUser`  | Users can read and modify their TodoList but cannot see others' lists.   |

-> :bulb: **Important security tip**
->
-> When you set **User assignment required?** to **Yes**, Azure AD will check that only users assigned to your application in the **Users and groups** blade are able to sign-in to your app.
-This ensures that the `roles` claim will always be available to your app after the suers sign-in.
-You can assign users directly to roles or assign security groups to app roles (requires Azure AD Premium).

 ## Running the sample